quicwg/base-drafts/draft-ietf-quic-http.md

 Sending CANCEL_PUSH has no direct effect on the state of existing push streams.
 A client SHOULD NOT send a CANCEL_PUSH when it has already received a corresponding push stream.
-If a push stream arrives after a client has sent CANCEL_PUSH, this MAY be treated as a stream error of type H3_STREAM_CREATION_ERROR.
+A push stream may arrive after a client has sent CANCEL_PUSH, because a server may have not yet processed the CANCEL_PUSH.
+The client SHOULD abort reading the stream with an error code of H3_REQUEST_CANCELLED.

 A CANCEL_PUSH frame is sent on the control stream.
 Receiving a CANCEL_PUSH frame on a stream other than the control stream MUST be treated as a connection